korpling/ANNIS/docs/user-guide/src/configuration/README.md

 `$ANNIS_CFG` or `/etc/annis/` | The global configuration folder defined by the environment variable `ANNIS_CFG` or a default path if not set.
 `~/.annis/` | User-specific configuration inside the `.annis` sub-folder inside the home folder of the user who is running the frontend.

-Configuration files can be either in the [Java Properties](http://en.wikipedia.org/w/index.php?title=.properties&oldid=521500688) or [JSON](http://www.json.org/) format.
+The [Java Properties](http://en.wikipedia.org/w/index.php?title=.properties&oldid=521500688), [TOML](https://toml.io/) and [JSON](http://www.json.org/) file formats are used for different kind of configuration.
 Configuration files from the user directory can overwrite the global configuration and the global configuration overwrites the default configuration.
-The main configuration file is called `annis-gui.properties` and must be located in one of previously listed folders.
+The main configuration is located in a Java Properties file called `annis-gui.properties` and must be located in one of previously listed folders.